-You can use a Lifetime ISA towards a deposit for a first home or retirement.
+Open a Lifetime ISA today and you can use it towards a deposit for a first home or retirement.
 In either case, it's tax free and you can take advantage of a 25% government bonus.

 With investment, your capital is at risk.
 Lifetime ISA rules apply